soverenio/docs/README.md

 4. Create and edit doc source files:

    * Create new `.md` files inside the `docs` folder.
-   * Create new subfolders to group the source files if needed.
+   * Create new subfolders to group the files if needed.
 Apply common sense.
-   * The source files use the [Markdown](https://www.markdownguide.org/cheat-sheet/) syntax.
+   * The files use the [Markdown](https://www.markdownguide.org/cheat-sheet/) syntax.

 5. Build and deploy.